MBBS IN INDIA

 What is MBBS?

 MBBS stands for Bachelor of Medicine and Bachelor of Surgery.
 It is an undergraduate medical degree awarded by medical schools and universities in countries that follow the UK-based educational system.
 It is the first step toward becoming a licensed medical doctor.
+The MBBS program is a combination of two degrees in one: Bachelor of Medicine (MB) and Bachelor of Surgery (BS).
+Despite being two degrees, they are awarded together and treated as a single qualification.

 Course Duration